cbathily/Projektmodul_Web/Team 6/README.md

 ## License

-This project was developed as part of an academic course at Hochschule München in collaboration with Atolls GmbH.
+This project was developed as part of an academic course at Hochschule München in collaboration with an industry partner.

 ---

 ## Acknowledgments

 Special thanks to:

 - Youssef Elserougi for n8n expertise and technical guidance
-- Atolls GmbH team for project opportunity and collaboration
+- Our industry partner for project opportunity and collaboration
 - Hochschule München MUC.DAI Department for academic support